Vanille-N/tree-beamer/README.md

 - [An example-oriented introduction to Tree Borrows](https://perso.crans.org/vanille/treebor)
 - [An in-depth view of the Tree Borrows model](https://github.com/Vanille-N/tree-borrows)

 ## Licensing

 Licensed under Creative Commons CC-BY-SA.
-Any distribution or modification of this work is allowed, in compiled (PDF, executable) form, source code (Rust, TeX, Markdown), or both.
+Any distribution or modification of this work is allowed, in compiled (PDF, executable) form, source code (Rust, TeX, Markdown, Typst), or both.
 Cite original work, preserve attribution and license, and document changes.

 See LICENSE.txt or